Canardoux/fs-doc/tau/guides/guides_live_streams.md

 - **_onBufferUnderlow:_** is a callback to be fired when the internal buffers become low.
 This parameter is optional.

-{: .warning}
+{: .important}
-It is really important that you specify the Codec parameter, the sampleRate, the numChannels parameter and the `interleaved` boolean.
-Do not relay on the default values.
+It is really important that you specify correctly the Codec parameter, the sampleRate, the numChannels parameter and the interleaved boolean.
-If you don't, you will get bad values.
-You could even get Exceptions or crash.
+If you don't, you will get bad results.

 ### whenFinished: